mospy26/LonelyStickman/README.md

 ---

-The creational design pattern used is the Builder pattern There is an abtract builder, a concrete one and a director that returns the built level.
+The creational design pattern used is the Builder pattern There is a concrete builder that builds the level and a director that returns the built level from the builder.

 # Object Oriented Design
 ---